NUSTM/GMNER/README.md

 Here are code and dataset for our ACL2023 paper: [Grounded Multimodal Named Entity Recognition on Social Media](https://aclanthology.org/2023.acl-long.508.pdf)

+## Updates

+20230721:  Updated dataset with corrections to some annotation errors.

 ## Dataset

 Our dataset is built on two benchmark MNER datasets, i.e., Twitter-15 (Zhang